open-data-fabric/open-data-fabric/open-data-fabric.md

 > **TODO:**
 > - We are not allowing non-UTC-adjusted timestamps yet as Parquet does not offer a way to encode the timezone, meaning we need a reliable way to pass timezone information between different engines through some other means (e.g. Parquet metadata).
-Having naive/local timestamps without enforcing that they are accompanied by the specific timezone would be too error prone.
+Having naive/local timestamps without enforcing that they are accompanied by the specific timezone would be too error-prone.

 ## Representation of Retractions and Corrections
 [Retractions and corrections](#retractions-and-corrections) are differentiated from regular [Events](#event) in the [Data Slice](#data-slice) via special `op` column, carrying an [Operation Type](#operation-type).